 When you mix traditional and modern furniture styles you are doing away with labels to create an individualized, multi-layered living space.
 As it is, furnishing your home should be more about developing your own personal style rather than adhering to any single one unless you are truly passionate about it.

-To simplify the process, here are major considerations that might make it easier to combine the two very different styles together.
+That said, combining modern furniture and accessories with traditional ones can often result in chaos if not planned in advance.
+To simplify the process, there are major considerations that might make it easier to combine the two very different styles together.

 Modern or Traditional?